fisharebest/webtrees/library/fisharebest/ext-calendar/README.md

 * [#67976](https://bugs.php.net/bug.php?id=67976) Wrong value in `cal_days_in_month()` for French calendar - found by this project!

-HHVM
-====

-The package should work on [HHVM](http://hhvm.com/).
-However, we can’t run the unit tests on it, as HHVM does not (yet?) include the `ext/calendar` extension.

 Development and contributions
 =============================

-Note that `require-dev` will require `ext-calendar`, as we use it as a reference implementation for testing.

 Due to the known restrictions above, you may need to run unit tests using `TZ=UTC phpunit`.